waaeh/FakeOpenSmtpRelay/INetSim/README.md

 +		  SMTPS_MBOXFileName => $datadir . "smtp/smtps/inbox",
 		  SMTPS_AuthReversibleOnly => 0,
 ```

+Create folder `smtps` (by default in `/var/lib/inetsim/inetsim/smtp/` and assign ownership and modify rights to user inetsim.

 ### WORK IN PROGRESS - Adaptations to support STARTTLS / explicit SMTPS
 [As already noted in the FAQ](../../../#why-is-starttls-disabled-when-receiving-emails), STARTTLS / explicit SMTPS doesn't work according to my tests.
 The following attempts to correct this have been made, without success so far: